As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 If you are ready to leave father and mother, and brother and sister, and wife and child and friends, and never see them again; if you have paid your debts, and made your will, and settled all your affairs, and are a free man; then you are ready for a walk.

 For Thoreau, to truly walk is to give yourself over completely to nature.
 It is also not possible to enjoy everything a walk has to offer when you are concerned with the affairs of the office, the farm, or whatever else distracts you from being wholly present.
-As a solo hiker, it is easier to mitigate distraction and immerse yourself in your surroundings.
+As a solo hiker, it is easier to mitigate distractions and immerse yourself in your surroundings.

 I generally have my best ideas while mucking about in the woods.
 So many ideas that I, who abhors the non-necessities, carry a notebook and pen with me now.
 But now the notebook is a necessity.
-Even though, that much like my cooking, some of my ideas are better left in the woods.
+Even though that is much like my cooking, some of my ideas are better left in the woods.

 Solo hiking has a much more pragmatic reason too; it's hard to find a hiking companion.
 Though it is nearly impossible to find a person that shares your pace and your goals, and sometimes it is hard finding anyone at all.
 With a tough economy and vacation at a premium, if you want to get outdoors - you may have to do it by yourself.